 The Annual Meeting is called for the purposes set forth in the notice thereof.
-The Board of Directors does not intend to present, and has not been informed that any other person intends to present, any matters for action at the Annual Meeting other than those specifically referred to in the Notice of Meeting and this Proxy Statement.
+The Board of Directors intends to be present, but has not been informed that any other person intends to present.
+The Board is not aware of any matters for action at the Annual Meeting other than those specifically referred to in the Notice of Meeting and this Proxy Statement.
 If any other matters are properly brought before the Annual Meeting, it is the intention of the proxyholders to vote on such matters in accordance with their judgment.

 Stockholder Proposals

 There were no stockholders proposals submitted for consideration at the 1995 Annual Meeting.
-Stockholder proposals intended to be considered at the next Annual Meeting of Stockholders must be received by The Company no later than March 31, 1995.
+Stockholder proposals intended to be considered at the next Annual Meeting of Stockholders must be received by The Company no later than March 31, 1996.
 Such proposals may be included in next year's proxy statement if they comply with certain rules and regulations promulgated by the Securities and Exchange Commission.
 Financial Reports

 The financial reports for the Company's operations ending December 31, 1994 as attached to the 10-K and the most recent 10-Q for the quarter ending September 30, 1995, are considered an integral part of this Proxy Statement and are incorporated by this reference.
-See also, "Management's Discussion and Analysis of Financial Condition and Results of Operations" at pp. 16-19 reference.
-16-19 of the enclosed 10-K Report which is also incorporated by this
+See also, "Management's Discussion and Analysis of Financial Condition and Results of Operations" at pp. 16-19 of the enclosed 10-K Report which is also incorporated by this reference.

-Dated: , 1996.
+Dated: January 31, 1996.